bdwalker238/tecnotes/content/posts/postgres_3172025_post1.md

 That's It ..
 Any Best Practices  ?
 ---

-In my experience , I would set one of service name same name as my Postgres cluster name, and for automation have duplicate service name for 'dba' wrapper scripts[ pg_repack] to connect too.
+In my experience , I would set one of service name same name as my Postgres cluster name, and for automation have service name enter per database for automation purposes.